ADA Complaint Procedures

 If you believe you or someone else has been discriminated against on the basis of disability by the City, a City official, employee, or contractor, or any entity receiving federal funding by way of the City, you may file a complaint by completing and submitting an ADA Complaint Form.
 Forms may be submitted online electronically or printed, completed and mailed to the either one of the City's ADA Coordinators or the City Manager.

-- Access to a City Facility, Program, Service, or Activity (or print and mail)
+- Access to a City Facility, Program, Service, or Activity (Online Form)

-- City Employee or Job Applicant (or print and mail)
+- City Employee or Job Applicant (Online Form)

 The City of Murfreesboro’s ADA Complaint Procedures are as follows:

 - Individuals alleging discrimination on the basis of disability by the City, a City official, employee, or contractor, or a sub-recipient of federal funds may submit a written complaint to one of the City’s ADA Co-Coordinators—the City’s Employee Services Director or the City’s Chief Building Official—or directly to the City Manager for resolution.
 Complaints by City employees and job applicants alleging violations of Title I may be submitted using Form 2008C.
 All other complaints regarding access to City programs, services, activities and facilities may be submitted using Form 2008D.

 - Complaints should be submitted to one of the City’s ADA Co-Coordinators, or to the City Manager, as soon as possible after the alleged discrimination.
 Complaints, other than those brought by a City employee or job applicant pursuant to Title I, must be submitted no later than 180 days after the alleged discrimination occurred.

 - One of the ADA Co-Coordinators or the City Manager will render a decision within ten working days of receiving the complaint.
 The City will maintain a record of the complaint and all actions taken in response to the complaint.